-This is part 1 of a two part series concerning Ethicon’s concerted effort to judge shop and forum shop in the PHYSIOMESH™ Federal Court litigation.This is part one of a two part expose on Ethicon’s organized attempt, acting by and through their hernia mesh lawyers, to engage in what appears to be judge shopping and forum shopping.
+This is part 1 of a two part series concerning Ethicon’s concerted effort to judge shop and forum shop in the PHYSIOMESH™ Federal Court multi district litigation.This is part one of a two part expose on Ethicon’s organized attempt, acting by and through their hernia mesh lawyers, to engage in what appears to be judge shopping and forum shopping.
 It appears that they are trying to find judges who may be favorable to their legal positions.
 Ethicon’s hernia mesh defense attorneys utilized many pretexts and rationalization to assert that their rationale for judge shopping is for other reasons not including judge shopping.
 Ethicon’s lawyers are seeking to avoid paying mesh settlements to victims.
 Because of these command and control litigation tactics, there has been no Physiomesh mesh settlement 2017 and a surgical mesh settlement 2018 seems unlikely. part 2

 PHYSIOMESH hernia mesh alleged to be defective

 Ethicon is a division of Johnson and Johnson.
 In May 2016, Ethicon withdrew its ETHICON PHYSIOMESH hernia mesh medical devices from the marketplace.
 “Two unpublished studies, one in the Danish Medical Registry and the other in the German Medical Registry, suggested its failure rate for laparoscopic ventral hernia surgeries were higher than the other meshes used on patients in these registries.”
 Mesh News Desk There have been many hernia mesh lawsuits filed against Ethicon alleging that ETHICON PHYSIOMESH™ is defective, unreasonably dangerous and proper warnings were not provided to victims.